Military history of India: Major wars

-First Indo-Pak war, 1947
+First Indo-Pakistani war, 1947

 This is also called the First Kashmir War.
 The war started in October 1947 when Pakistan feared that the Maharajah of the princely state of Kashmir and Jammu would accede to India.
 Following partition, states were left to choose whether to join India or Pakistan or to remain independent.
 Jammu and Kashmir, the largest of the princely states, had a predominantly Muslim population ruled by the Hindu Maharaja Hari Singh.
 Tribal forces with support from the army of Pakistan attacked and occupied parts of the princely state forcing the Maharajah to sign the Agreement to the accession of the princely state to the Dominion of India to get Indian military aid.
 The UN Security Council passed the Resolution 47 on 22 April 1948.
 The fronts solidified gradually along what came to be known as the Line of Control.
 A formal cease-fire was declared at 23:59 on the night of 1 January 1949.
 India gained control of about two-thirds of the state (including Kashmir valley, Jammu and Ladakh) whereas Pakistan gained roughly a third of Kashmir (Azad Kashmir and Gilgit–Baltistan).
 Most neutral assessments, agree that India was the victor of the war as it was able to conquer about two-thirds of the Kashmir including Kashmir valley, Jammu and Ladakh.